ProjectAida/aida/README.md

 + runSegmentation.sh : segmentation algorithm only

 ### Output Files ###
+All output files created by the program are created in the data directory:
-* Snippets created from images in data/FullPages are placed in data/Output_Snippets/
+* Snippets created from images in FullPages/ are placed in Output_Snippets/ Binarized and consolidated versions of the snippets are placed in Output_Binary/ and Output_Custom/
+* File names of pages that pass the segmentation process are written to imagePassed.txt
+* File names of pages that fail the segmentation process are written to imageFailedNeedHuman.txt
 * A list of snippet names is created and placed in SnippetNameList.txt
 * A list of filepaths for these files is created and placed in snippetPathList.txt
+* During testing, the file names of snippets classified as true are written to TrueSnippets.txt
+* During testing, the file names of snippets classified as false are written to FalseSnippets.txt
+* During testing, the snippet classifications recorded in TrueSnippets.txt and FalseSnippets.txt are used to create page-level classifications.
+The file names of pages that contain poetry, based on the classification of snippets, are written to TruePages.txt.
+The file names of pages that do not contain poetry, based on the classification of snippets, are written to FalsePages.txt.
-* .arff outputs are stored in data/Analysis.
+* .arff outputs are stored in the Analysis sub-directory of data/.

 ## Notes ##
 * If using IDE, run the command line script first before running the file in